Zsolt Semjén: Political career

+Following the 2026 Hungarian parliamentary election, when Fidesz–KDNP suffered a crushing defeat, Semjén decided not take up his parliamentary seat.
+He offered to resign as president of KDNP, but the Christian Democrats' presidium outright rejected his resignation.

 Eucharistic congress

 The International Eucharistic Congress opened in 2021 with the participation of János Áder and Zsolt Semjén.
 The Deputy Prime Minister also met Pope Francis, who visited Hungary for the event.
 Deputy Prime Minister Zsolt Semjén, Cardinal Péter Erdő, together with the Archbishop of Esztergom-Budapest, honored Archbishop Gallagher and Cardinal Parolin at the Hungarian Academy in Rome for their work for the Eucharistic Congress.

 World Hunting Exhibition

 Zsolt Semjén gave the opening speech at the 2021 "ONE WITH NATURE" - World Hunting Exhibition, which was organized in honor of the 50th anniversary of the 1971 World Hunting Exhibition.
 The politician recommended the organization of the event to the Hungarian hunting community back in September 2011, he announced it at the 2015 FeHoV, and at the 2016 he already announced as a fact that the Government of Hungary also supports the project.
 The number of visitors to the World Hunting Exhibition set a record.
 The event lasted twenty days, the central location was visited by a total of 616 thousand people.
 The rural locations, where the programs were held until the end of 2021, were visited by around 1 million 420 thousand people until October 15.
 More than 60,000 students participated in the programs at the central location.
 514 groups from the country's 386 settlements, 15-16 thousand people from Budapest visited the attractions; moreover, within the framework of the goodwill program, more than 2,300 tickets were requested by organizations helping people with disabilities.